 📌 Tealing Earth House ★

 Description: Roofless iron-age souterrain, possibly used to store grain for a Roman army occupying the area.

 Anything else?
-Park at the doocot, follow the track west over Tealing Burn, then turn right on a narrow footpath to the nearby earth house.
+Park at the doocot.
+From here it's a 2-min walk to the souterrain: follow the track west over Tealing Burn, then north (right) on a narrow footpath.